FazleRabbiRana/gymgem-fitness-react-app/README.md

 ### `icons`

-As there are a very icons are used in this project no Icon library hasn't been installed.
+As there are a very few icons are used in this project no Icon library hasn't been installed.
 Only SVG icons are used from [Hero Icons](https://heroicons.com/).